Rhythm in the Early Years

 Some very good Waldorf Resources for the Early Years from Renee Gaul here.

-Lisa Boisvert Mackenzie is the Editor and Publisher of The Wonder of Childhood and has spent the past fifteen years with one of her own children in early childhood (under seven years of age.)
-She has worked with children and their families for the past twenty two years, initially as a homebirth midwife.
-Lisa’s home based program The Children’s Garden began twelve years ago on a remote tropical island in the Pacific Ocean.
-Lisa’s current focus is on supporting parents of very young children and exploring the needs of boys in relationship to the Waldorf curriculum and ways of implementing support for those needs within the Waldorf curriculum.
+Lisa Boisvert Mackenzie is the Editor and Publisher of The Wonder of Childhood and has spent fifteen of the past twenty years with one of her own children in early childhood (under seven years of age.)
+She has worked with children and their families for the past twenty three years, initially as a homebirth midwife.
+Lisa’s home based program The Children’s Garden began thirteen years ago on a remote tropical island in the Pacific Ocean.
+Lisa’s current focus is on supporting parents of young children to find their own rhythms, along with helping parents nourish imaginative play, harmonious meal times, smooth transitions, gentle bed times, as well as a look at child development, artistic activities, stories through the year, puppetry, songs, festival celebrations and more in an interactive curriculum/program for early childhood found here.
 She lives with her family in Vermont.
-Lisa blogs at Celebrate the Rhythm of Life and Caring for Children in Celebrating the Rhythm of Life through the Year and hosts a discussion groups for parents of young children here.
+Lisa blogs at Celebrate the Rhythm of Life and hosts a discussion groups for parents of young children here.

 Lisa,